 Wearing a well-fitted mask or respirator helps to protect you and those around you by preventing the spread of COVID-19.
-When combined with good ventilation, staying current with vaccines, and other precautions, it can reduce the chances of serious illness and the disruptions that COVID-19 causes in our communities.
+When combined with good ventilation, staying current with vaccines, and other precautions, wearing a mask can reduce the chances of serious illness and the disruptions that COVID-19 causes in our communities.

-Local health jurisdictions, some school districts, and individual businesses may still choose to require masks.
+Local health jurisdictions, health care facilities or providers, school districts, and individual businesses may choose to require masks.
 If you are in a setting where COVID-19 safety measures are in place, please follow them.
-The goal of these safety measures is to protect staff, employees, students, yourself, and others.
-DOH guidance documents provide additional information on where masks are still required or recommended.
+The goal of these safety measures is to protect staff, employees, patients, students, yourself, and others.
+DOH guidance (PDF) provides additional information on where masks are still required or recommended.

-Even though masks are no longer required in many places, we recommend that individuals wear masks in the following circumstances:
+Even though masks are no longer required in many places, we recommend that people ages 2 years and older wear masks in the following circumstances:

 - When indoors in public transportation settings

-- When they have COVID-19 symptoms, a positive test, or exposure to someone with COVID-19, in accordance with recommendations in What to do if you test positive for COVID-19, COVID-19 Symptom Decision Trees, and What to do if you were potentially exposed to someone with COVID-19
+- When you have COVID-19 symptoms, a positive test, or were exposed to someone with COVID-19, in accordance with recommendations in What to do if you test positive for COVID-19 (PDF), COVID-19 Symptom Decision Trees (PDF), and What to do if you were potentially exposed to someone with COVID-19 (PDF)

 People may want to continue to wear a mask for added protection against COVID-19, especially those who are immunocompromised, living with someone immunocompromised, or who may just feel safer wearing a mask.
 Everyone should assess their own personal risk when making this decision.